Daniel Brandt is a London and Berlin based composer, producer and filmmaker.

 Over the years Daniel has created and directed various short films and video pieces which have been featured on international film festivals and media outlets such as London Independent, Chicago IMMF, Mexico International, Amsterdam Film, Oberhausen Short Film.
 NYC Independent Film Festival, BBC, ZDF, 3Sat, arte, Vice, Dazed & Confused, The Guardian and MTV.

-Together with Jan Brauer and Paul Frick he is co-founder of electroacoustic formation "Brandt Brauer Frick" who, as the BBC described it, create ‘Concert hall compositions for the clubbing generation’ and have so far released four albums on !K7 Records and Because Music, collaborating with artists like Jamie Lidell, Frank Ocean producer Om'Mas Keith, techno icon Nina Kraviz and Einstürtzende Neubauten founding member Gudrun Gut.
+Together with Jan Brauer and Paul Frick he is co-founder of electroacoustic formation "Brandt Brauer Frick" who, as the BBC described it, create ‘Concert hall compositions for the clubbing generation’ and have so far released five albums on !K7 Records and Because Music, collaborating with artists like Jamie Lidell, Frank Ocean producer Om'Mas Keith, techno icon Nina Kraviz and Einstürtzende Neubauten founding member Gudrun Gut.

 As a 3-piece band as well as a 10-piece modern classical ensemble they have performed over 300 shows in 45 countries since their inception in 2009 including nightclubs, classical concert halls and festivals like Glastonbury, Coachella, Montreux Jazz, Lincoln Center, Mutek, Sonar, Southbank, Centre Pompidou, Fabric and Berghain.